 Enrolling in a phase III program gives you access to trained professionals, including nurses and exercise physiologists, who are highly qualified to monitor your health status and update your exercise prescription on a regular basis.
 Access to a dietitian for dietary counseling and support also is included.

-Our workout facilities, located on the second floor of Lake Regional Hospital.
+Our workout facilities are located on the second floor of Lake Regional Hospital.
 Four of our area clinics feature state-of-the-art cardiovascular and strength-training equipment, as well as locker rooms and shower areas.

 Individual and family memberships are available for the Camdenton, Eldon, Lake Ozark, Laurie and Osage Beach rehabilitation therapy clinics.
 For more information, call 573-302-2280.